 Skip to main content

-Peter Schmidt's practice centers on international dispute resolution, including representing parties in investor-State and international commercial arbitration proceedings, including those conducted under the ICSID, UNCITRAL, ICDR, and ICC rules.
-Peter has further experience representing clients in complex domestic civil litigation.
-He also advises clients on a range of international legal issues, including international trade, the Foreign Agents Registration Act (FARA), and cross-border litigation.
+Peter Schmidt's practice centers on international dispute resolution, including representing parties in investor-State and international commercial arbitration proceedings, including those conducted under the ICSID, UNCITRAL, ICDR, ICC, and JAMS rules.
+Peter has further experience representing clients in complex U.S. domestic civil litigation, often with cross-border or transnational implications.
+He also has advised clients on a range of international legal issues, including international trade regulations and the Foreign Agents Registration Act (FARA).

 Peter graduated cum laude from Harvard Law School, where he was an executive editor of the Harvard Law Review.
 Prior to rejoining the firm, he served as a law clerk to Judges Christopher Droney and William Nardini of the U.S. Court of Appeals for the Second Circuit and to Judge Richard J. Leon of the U.S. District Court for the District of Columbia.